esm-tools/pycmor/doc/cookbook.rst

       sisali:  # sea_ice_salinity
         "0.001": g/kg

-      # For pure dimensionless variables (with unit "1")
-      abs550aer:  # atmosphere_absorption_optical_thickness_due_to_aerosol_particles
-        "1":

-      # For variables with mole fraction units
-      co2:  # mole_fraction_of_carbon_dioxide_in_air
-        "1e-06":

 3. If you have added a new mapping, you can now use it in your regular PyCMOR workflow.
-The cmorize function will automatically use the dimensionless mapping to interpret and convert the units correctly.

 4. To contribute your dimensionless mappings back to the PyCMOR repository:

    a.
 Fork the PyCMOR repository on GitHub: https://github.com/esm-tools/pycmor
    b.
 Clone your fork and create a branch for your changes
    c.
-Update the dimensionless_mappings.yaml file with your additions/corrections
+Update the dimensionless_mappings.yaml file
    d.
-Commit your changes with a descriptive message explaining the mappings you've added
+Commit your changes with a descriptive message
    e.
-Push your changes and create a pull request to the main repository
+Push your changes and create a pull request

    Your contributions help improve PyCMOR for the entire climate science community!